A Network of Innovators

 Case Western Reserve’s single-door admission policy allows students the freedom to dedicate themselves to all of their intellectual pursuits, giving them maximum flexibility to build their capacities in additional areas of academic interest.

-A CWRU education is founded on the belief that learning is best accomplished through a blending of theory and practice, and 98% of Case Western Reserve students participate in at least one form of experiential learning during their undergraduate careers.
-Among science and engineering majors, learning outside the classroom commonly takes place in internships, co-ops, research endeavors, and service learning.
+A CWRU education is founded on the belief that learning is best accomplished through a blend of theory and practice, and 99% of Case Western Reserve students participate in at least one form of experiential learning during their undergraduate careers.
+Among Science and Engineering majors, learning outside the classroom commonly takes place in internships, co-ops, research endeavors, and service learning.

 Internships and co-ops allow Case Western Reserve Science and Engineering students to test-drive their skills in real-world positions.

 More than half of CWRU Engineering majors complete a summer internship or semester-long co-op placement during their undergraduate years, allowing them to hone their skills while tackling real-life engineering challenges.
 Case Western Reserve students average more than $20,000 for a seven-month co-op position.

 Case Western Reserve offers plentiful opportunities to match students with on-the-job training during their college years, as well as full-time employment upon graduation.
 Twice a year the CWRU Career Fair brings top employers from around the country to campus, offering opportunities for internships, co-ops, practica, and full-time employment.
 The Career Center also maintains a database of job and internship postings available exclusively to Case Western Reserve students and alumni.